Families are in crisis this back-to-school season. Your gift today can give them hope and guidance.

 Preview:

-Amber Lia: You know, our enemy’s going to try to tell us that it’s too hard, that you can’t have victory.
-You’ve tried too many times before.
-It’s always going to be the same.
+Amber Lia: You know, our enemy is gonna try to tell us that it’s too hard, that you can’t have victory.
+You’ve tried too many times before, it’s always gonna be the same.
 And that is not the God that we know.
 God says to us that we are a new creation.
-He says that he is an ever-present help in trouble.
-He says that his plans for us our good, to prosper us and not to harm us.
-And so we are not powerless.
+He says that He is an ever-present help in trouble.
+He says that His plans for us are good, to prosper us and not to harm us and so we are not powerless.
 We are not the victims of our past.
 We do not have to listen to shaming language, but we will need to exchange those unhealthy patterns with God-honoring habits.
-It starts with truth, and then practical steps in the right direction.
+It starts with truth and then practical steps in the right direction.

-John Fuller: That’s Amber Lia, and she joins us today on Focus on the Family.
-Thanks for being with us.
-Our host is Focus president Jim Daly, and I’m John Fuller.
+John Fuller: That’s Amber Lia, and she joins us today on Focus on the Family with Jim Daly.
+Thank you for listening in.
+I’m John Fuller.

-Jim Daly: John, what is your go-to food when you’re stressed out?
+Jim Daly: Uh, John, what is your go-to food when you’re stressed out?

 John: When I’m stressed out, if there is ice cream in the house, I will eat it.